shafdo/Mini-Text-Toolkit/README.md

 ## Overview

-* Mini Text Toolkit (MTT) is an open source offline text conversion tool.
-This tool was designed to provide an aid in solving crypto CTF challenges.
-But it also can be used for various other purpose 😃.
+* Mini Text Toolkit (MTT) is an open-source offline text conversion tool.
+This tool was designed to provide some help when solving crypto CTF challenges.
+But it can be used for general use as well due to its simplicity 😃.

 ## Pre-requisites

 * Python 3
 * A module named pysimplegui.
 You can easily install it with `pip install pysimplegui`.

-## Installation
+## Download

-* Curl:
+* Quick Download options:
+    * ```wget https://raw.githubusercontent.com/shafdo/Mini-Text-Toolkit/master/mtt.py -O mtt.py```
-`curl https://raw.githubusercontent.com/shafdo/Mini-Text-Toolkit/master/mtt.py -O mtt.py`
+    * ```curl https://raw.githubusercontent.com/shafdo/Mini-Text-Toolkit/master/mtt.py -O mtt.py```

 * Clone the repo
 `git clone https://github.com/shafdo/Mini-Text-Toolkit.git`

-___

-* Linux
+## Usage

+* Its that simple 🤗
 `python3 mtt.py`

-* Windows
-`python mtt.py`

 ## Contributions